base/bridge/README.md

 A bridge between Base and blockchains outside the Ethereum ecosystem.
 Currently has support for Solana.

-> [!WARNING]
->
-> The bridge is only live on testnet between Solana Devnet <> Base Sepolia.
-The code is a WIP and has not yet been audited.
-Do not use in production!!

 <!-- Badge row 1 - status -->

 [![GitHub contributors](https://img.shields.io/github/contributors/base/bridge)](https://github.com/base/bridge/graphs/contributors)